AdaCore/spark2014/docs/ug/en/appendix/gnatprove_limitations.rst

 #. |SPARK| Reference Manual rule 4.3(1), concerning use of the box
    symbol "<>" in aggregates, is not currently checked.

 #.
-The elaboration order rules described in the |SPARK| Reference
-   Manual 7.7 are not currently checked.

-#.
 The rule concerned with asserting that all child packages which
    have state denoted as being Part_Of a more visible state abstraction are given as constituents in the refinement of the more visible state is not checked (|SPARK| Reference Manual rule 7.2.6(6)).

-#. |GNATprove| does not permit formal parameters to be mentioned
-   in the ``input_list`` of an Initializes Aspect, contrary to |SPARK| Reference Manual 7.1.5(4).
-This limitation is only relevant for packages that are nested inside subprograms.
-   This limitation is corrected in versions of the toolset based on GNAT Pro 7.2.2, GPL 2014, or later.

 #.
 The case of a state abstraction whose Part_Of aspect denotes a
    task or protected unit is not currently supported.